myerberg/myerberg.github.io/README.md

 #### 1) Installations

 Ensure that you have the necessaries Python libraries installed on your machine.
-You can comment this line of code out if they are already installed.
+You can disregard or comment out this line of code if they are already installed.

 ```python
 #install the necessary libraries on your machine